Annual Letter 2018 text

 Stacy Szymaszek is a poet, arts administrator, and teacher.
 She is the author of Emptied of All Ships, Hyperglossia (both from Litmus Press), A Year from Today, hart island (both from Nightboat Books), and Journal of Ugly Sites and Other Journals (Fence Books), which won the Ottoline Prize and was nominated for a Lambda Literary Award.
 In 2014 she received the New York Foundation for the Arts Fellowship in Poetry.
 Szymaszek is a regular teacher at the Naropa University Summer Writing Program, a mentor for Queer Art Mentorship, and the 2018 Hugo Visiting Writer at the University of Montana.
 She was the executive director of The Poetry Project at St. Mark’s Church from 2007–2018.

-We are pleased to announce that we will be releasing two full-length works in Spring 2019: Old Business, by Ryan Dobran; and Euphoria, by Shiv Kotecha.
+We are pleased to announce that we will be releasing a new full-length work in Spring 2019: Old Business, by Ryan Dobran.

 Ryan Dobran's Old Business comprises four long poems: three chapbook-length works that have seen limited release by small presses in the UK—Story One, The Meritocrat, and The Last Shyness—along with a suite of new poems published here for the first time.
 The volume represents an attentive, accretive phenomenology of the contemporary, of the widening gyre of modernity's immaterialization and its redoundings on the body.
 The four pieces represent a progression in Dobran’s work over time but are each in their own way equally finely tuned: both in the sense that each conceit is a sensitively calibrated instrument and that the resulting readings are crafted and critical, lacking didacticism and yet wryly, quietly instructive.